The empirical Christoffel function with applications in data analysis: The Christoffel function and its empirical counterpart

 We next provide additional insights on Theorem \ref{th:christoffel} and solutions of (\ref{eq:christoffel}).

 \begin{thm} For any $\bxi \in \RR^p$, the optimization problem in (\ref{eq:christoffel}) is convex with a unique optimal solution $P^*_d\in\RR[X]_d$ defined by

 In addition,

 \end{thm} The proof is postponed to Section \ref{appendix}.
-Interestingly, each of the orthonormal polynomials $(P_\alpha)_{\alpha\in\N^p}$ also satisfies an important and well-known extremality property. \begin{thm}[see e.g. \cite{szego1974orthogonal}] Let $\alpha\in\N^p$ be fixed, arbitrary and let $d=\vert\alpha\vert$.
+Interestingly, each of the orthonormal polynomials $(P_\alpha)_{\alpha\in\N^p}$ also satisfies an important and well-known extremality property. \begin{thm}[see e.g. \cite{dunkl2001orthogonal}] Let $\alpha\in\N^p$ be fixed, arbitrary and let $d=\vert\alpha\vert$.
 Then up to a multiplicative positive constant, $P_\alpha$ is the unique optimal solution of

-\end{thm} Finally, we hilight the following important property which will be useful in the sequel. \begin{thm}[See e.g. \cite{lasserre2016sorting}] $\Lambda_{\mu,d}$ is invariant by change of polynomial basis $\v_d$, change of the origin of $\RR^p$ or change of basis in $\RR^p$. \end{thm}
+\end{thm} Finally, we highlight the following important property which will be useful in the sequel. \begin{thm}[See e.g. \cite{lasserre2016sorting}] $\Lambda_{\mu,d}$ is invariant by change of polynomial basis $\v_d$, change of the origin of $\RR^p$ or change of basis in $\RR^p$. \end{thm} \begin{rem} All these statements can be deduced from identity \eqref{eq:defKappa}.
+Indeed, we have, for any $\bx,\by \in \RR^p$,

+for any invertible matrix $A$ of suitable size.
+All the proposed transformations induce a change of basis of polynomials up to degree $d$ which can be represented by such an $A$. \end{rem}